Multi-Axis/habbix/README.md

 ## Configuration

-Copy the file `config.default.yaml` to `config.yaml` and edit the parameters in it.
+Copy the file `config.default.yaml` to `./config.yaml` and edit the parameters in it.

-Make sure both databases exist.
+We require access to two databases, our own "local" database and the zabbix, "remote", database **Make sure both databases are reachable.**

 ## Usage

-- Create local database schema: `habbix migratedb`.
+Running `habbix --help`:

+    habbix [COMMAND] ...
+[OPTIONS]

+    Commands:
+      hosts      List all hosts and groups except templates apps       List available "metric groups" for the Host ID items      List available "metrics" in the metric group App ID> history    Print history data for <itemid>
+      future     List all item futures
+      models     List available future models
+      migratedb  Create or update the local DB schema sync       Synchronize remote db with local and run futures configure  Configure the predictions in database
+      execute    Execute item_future.ID but only output the results, instead of modifying database
+      compare    Compare predictions from knowing A to an actual history B

+    Common flags:
+      -c --config=FILE       yaml config file (default: ./config.yaml) -h --human --outhuman  Human-readable JSON output
+      -j --json --outjson    Bare JSON output
+      -? --help              Display help message
+      -V --version           Print version information
+      -v --verbose           Loud verbosity
+      -q --quiet             Quiet verbosity

+Habbix subcommands can be broken up into categories:

+- Modify the database (`migratedb sync configure`)
+- Just fetch info from database (`hosts apps items history future models`)
+- Forecasting (does *not* modify the db in any way) (`execute compare`)

+Run `habbix subcommand --help` to see additional parameters.

+STDOUT is always json and by default formatted human-readable (`--human`).
+You can output bare json without newlines with (`--json`).

+### `habbix migratedb`

+Creates the local database schema.
+(Or migrates if it exists already)

+### `habbix sync`

-- Populate or update local db with data from remote db: `habbix sync -s600`.
+Populate or update local db with data from remote db: `habbix sync`.

-- Update recent history data only `habbix sync`
+Update the future of a specific item_future.id: `habbix sync -i 2`.

-Careful with the populate/update outputs, by default they output a *lot* of debug msgs to stderr.
+Careful with the populate/update outputs when running with --`verbose`!
+There is a lot of sql debug msgs.

 ## Futures